Industry News

 Mr Raval is setting up two cement factories at a cost of Sh3 billion.

-Kenyan construction material billionaire Narendra Raval, popularly known as Guru, is setting up two cement factories in the country as he seeks to boost sales by lowering prices of the commodity.
+Kenyan billionaire Narendra Raval, popularly known as Guru, is setting up two cement factories in the country as he seeks to boost sales by lowering the prices of the commodity.

-The first plant, which has the capacity to produce 750 million tonnes of cement annually, will be located on a 20-hectare plot in Mariakani, Kilifi County, while a second plant of an equal capacity will be located in the Rongai township of Njoro sub-county in Nakuru.
+The first plant, which can produce 750 million tonnes of cement annually, will be located on a 20-hectare plot in Mariakani, Kilifi County, while a second plant of an equal capacity will be located in the Rongai township of Njoro sub-county in Nakuru.

-Each of the two plants will be built at a cost of Sh3 billion.
+Each of the two plants will be built for Sh3 billion.

 According to Mr Raval, the two cement plants will help to further lower the price of cement, while shortening the distances covered by lorries delivering the material to construction sites across the country.